kabir-45/nyc-eta-mlops/README.md

-# 🚖 NYC Taxi ETA Prediction - MLOps Pipeline
+# 🚖 NYC Taxi ETA Prediction - MLOps

 A production-ready MLOps project that predicts the Estimated Time of Arrival (ETA) for NYC taxi trips.
 This repository demonstrates a complete End-to-End machine learning lifecycle, from data ingestion to model deployment, using industry-standard tools.